UCLA Graduate Work-Study Program

 - Read the Student Guide to the Federal Work-Study Program (PDF-118KB).

 The guide provides instructions for locating open positions using the Online Work-Study Job Bulletin (WSJB) and program

-- Search for a job at the Online Work-Study Job Bulletin (WSJB).
+- Search for a job through the UCLA Work Study Job bulletin posted on myUCLA.

 If a position is not available or does not match one's graduate field of study, students can seek out potential employers